Best CBD for GERD 2023: Can It Treat GERD & Acid Reflux?

 • Heartburn.

-• Food coming back into your mouth from the esophagus.
+• Food comes back into your mouth from the esophagus.

 • The feeling of food stuck in your throat.